usa-flag-iconAn official website of the United States government Here's how you know

 • Improvements or changes made to the "State Safety Data Quality" methodology are documented below.

-• April 22, 2024
+• May 7, 2024

 • FMCSA adjusted the rating thresholds for several SSDQ measures and updated the standard by which it determines crash and inspection records to be reported on-time for the timeliness measures.
+These changes were previewed for over a year and went into effect as of the March 2024 snapshot.
+The SSDQ Overview job aid provided detailed information about the changes; however, the information about accessing the preview area is no longer applicable.

 • On-time Crash Timeliness measure reporting reduced from 90 days to 45 days to upload.